Our Board members

 Trustee

-Wendy Gough is partner to Jeremy Hope, the founder of JFF(UK).
-Wendy has been involved in charity work for 17 years, since the death of her son from cancer.
+Wendy Gough is the wife of the late Jeremy Hope, the founder of JFF(UK).
+Wendy has been involved in charity work since the death of her son from cancer in 1998.

 Read more

-She runs her own UK-registered charity, educating school students on early signs and how to detect cancers.
-Wendy has met John Fawcett and his team on several occasions during her frequent yearly visits to Bali, at her own expense, and has always been extremely impressed with the work of JFF.
+Wendy runs her own UK-registered charity, educating school students on early signs and how to detect cancers.
+She met John Fawcett and his team on several occasions during her regular yearly visits to Bali at her own expense and has always been extremely impressed with the work of JFF.

 James Mason